WhiteboardCRM/slate/source/index.html.md

 Parameter | Description
 --------- | -----------
-ID | The ID of the contact to delete
+ID | The ID of the task to delete